Originating motion in support of an application to modify or remove a restrictive covenant

 Evidence in support and in opposition to the modification of a covenant

 Applicants are sometimes keen to lodge the application without planning evidence to save costs or time, but this risks the application being dismissed for being improperly supported.
-Certainly, the planning evidence should be before the Court at or before the first return of the application.
+Any planning evidence should be before the Court at or before the first return of the application.

 In some cases, lay evidence may be sufficient, at least in opposition to a modification or removal application.
 For instance, in Gardencity v Grech, the defendants were successful despite the absence of any expert evidence, for the Court found the plaintiff had failed to prove the absence of substantial injury.
 Evidence from the defendants in that case can be found here, here and here.
 An example of an expert report in support of an application to oppose a modification can be found here.